cubasve/Portfolio/README.md

 [Portfolio](https://cubasve.com)

 ## Next Steps
-- Resdesign navbar for tablet and mobile screens
+- Redesign navbar for tablet and mobile screens
 - Add more social accounts: Medium, AngelList, etc.
 - Do and add more projects!
 - Add more content for 'About Me' section